vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 accessible by API (using the edit-acl command).
 For easy viewing, see https://people.canonical.com/~ubuntu-archive/packagesets/

-Consider making packagesets if someone applies and the grouping makes logical sense.
+Consider creating a packageset once we have:

+-  Two or more PPU uploaders
+-  Two or more related packages
+-  The grouping of those packages needs to make logical sense

 The application process is more or less the same as for developer upload rights.
-The differences are
+The differences are:

 -  Each packageset needs a *description*.
 This is so that developers can mail \`devel-permissions\` after the set is created in order to have